Do Braces Get Your Teeth Straighter Than Other Methods?

 We follow strict sourcing guidelines and each page contains a full list of sources for complete transparency.

 - Braces vs. Aligners

 - Traditional Braces

-- Clear Aligners
+- Clear Aligners Treatment

-- Investigate Options
+- Investigate the Best Options

 Braces have been the go-to dental appliance for straightening teeth for decades, but today, people have other options.
 With the growing popularity of doctor-monitored, at-home aligners, more people are interested in using this approach instead of metal-based braces and retainers.

 Clear aligners can correct many misalignment issues, including gaps and crowded teeth.
-However, they may not be the best option for more serious dental misalignments.
+However, they may not be the best option for some more serious dental misalignments.